Cracked Tooth Syndrome - Maroondah Dental care

 • Wash any wound with clean running water.

-• Sometimes the Dentist may be able to ‘’glue’’ the tooth fragment back into place.
+• Sometimes the dentist may be able to ‘’glue’’ the tooth fragment back into place.

 • Find the tooth fragment and place it into water.